liquid-forge/forge-architecture/docs/meta-architecture.md

 ## Key Concepts

 ### Module
-A **Module** is a logical grouping of related components that together provide a cohesive business capability.
+A **Module** is a logical grouping of related Components that together provide a cohesive business capability.
 Modules are the primary unit of functional organization and represent a complete feature or service area.

 **Characteristics:**
 - Contains one Primary Component and zero or more Interface and Integration Components
-- Has a unified version representing a compatible set of component versions
+- Has a unified version representing a compatible set of Component versions
 - Owned by a single team
 - Provides specific business capabilities
-- Defines contracts for interaction with other modules
+- Defines contracts for interaction with other Modules

 **Examples:** user-management, order-processing, payment-system, notification-service

 ### Component
 A **Component** is an independently deployable unit with its own repository, lifecycle, and version.
-Components are the atomic building blocks that implement specific aspects of a module's functionality.
+Components are the atomic building blocks that implement specific aspects of a Module's functionality.

 **Characteristics:**
 - Lives in its own repository
 - Has independent versioning
 - Can be deployed separately
 - Contains its own deployment configurations
-- Declares dependencies on other components
+- Declares dependencies on other Components

 ### Component Classifications

 #### Primary Component
-The core implementation of a module's business logic or infrastructure provision.
-Every module must have exactly one Primary Component.
+The core implementation of a Module's business logic or infrastructure provision.
+Every Module must have exactly one Primary Component.

 **Types:**
 - **Service Primary**: Microservices containing business logic